kingjan1999/fluent-plugin-sql-enhanced/README.md

 This fork is meant to do two things:

-1. Either bring ActiveRecord support up-to-date, or eliminate the usage of ActiveRecord
+1. [x] Either bring ActiveRecord support up-to-date, or eliminate the usage of ActiveRecord
+2. [ ] Eliminate usage of `activerecord-import`
-2. Add capabilities we need, like mapping values into association tables before inserting into the main destination table
+3. [ ] Add capability to map a value into an association table before inserting into the destination table

 ## Overview